 That is the format of the central part of the prayer.
 But it does not convey what happens inside as you do it.
 What happens inside is very personal and special.
 What happens inside often feels like a gift from God.
 Through faith and by God's loving grace we are drawn from our beginning prayer subject to symbols that may or may not contain meaning, to some understanding and grace given to us by God.
 This understanding usually relates to our original prayer subject.
 We intuitively know that such an understanding is not arrived at by our own making.
-We have not logically developed it, and frequently we know that it is an understanding is a greater sense of peace and love, as shared by God.
+We have not logically developed it, and frequently we know that it is an understanding that is beyond our capacity to generate logically on our own.
+Along with this understanding is a greater sense of peace and love, as shared by God.
 There can also be a sense of resolution or relief; a sense of received mercy that we can physically feel in our body.
 We feel that what we have received has been a gift, not from any sense of deserving, but just out of God's love for us.